Corporate Cards

 With Float, you can set the same strict spending limits that you’d expect from the best fleet fuel cards in Canada and customize those restrictions—in real time—for all the purchases your employees need to make.
 Float’s suite of powerful reporting features show transactions as they happen in the moment and enable you to track budgets vs. actuals over time.

 Float also offers high spending limits up to $1M with no personal guarantees.
-Benefits like 1% cash back, 4% interest on funds kept in your Float and low USD conversion fees rolled up with increased efficiency across your team delivers 7% total cost savings.
+With 1% cashback on spend, up to 4% interest on funds held in Float and low USD conversion fees, customers on average save up to 7% of their total spend through rewards, interest and efficiency gains.

 Take control of your fuel costs with Float and discover how to make every dollar go further—on and off the road.